cybertheory/converse/README.md

 Borrowed from Cognitive Psychology and other aspects of Computer Science, A schema defines categories of information and relationships among them.
 SkillWeaver allows developers to design and implement schemas that define the operations of their AGI.

+🕸️ Skill Webs

+Just as LangChain allows developers to chain together different ready-to-go tools to create LLM Chains and Agents, SkillWeaver allows developers to chain together out-of-the-box Agents (which we call Skills).
+Agents are really good at doing complex tasks with a smaller number of tools, by allowing developers to chain together simpler agents we can quicken development times and decrease problem complexity which increases reliability.

 🛠️ Skills

 SkillWeaver's fundamental building blocks are skills.
 A skill is essentially an LLM Chain or Agent that is really good at performing a certain task.
 Skills abstract away all of LangChain's data loaders, transformers, vector stores, prompt templates, and tools so that developers can focus on solving real-world tasks.
 SkillWeaver provides an ecosystem of skills out of the box.

+🧬 Skill Blends

+It is useful to have an agent deal with multiple skills at once, this can increase interoperability and understanding to execute tasks.
+Skill Blends provide different ways to blend skills together to achieve desired results.

 🧩 Skill Patterns

 These are templates that developers can use to create custom skills easily.
 Patterns abstract away common boilerplate when making chains.

-🧬 Skill Blends

-It is useful to have an agent deal with multiple skills at once, this can increase interoperability and understanding to solve problems.
-Skill Blends provide different ways to blend skills together to achieve desired results.

-🕸️ Skill Webs

-Just as LangChain allows developers to chain together different ready-to-go tools to create LLM Chains and Agents, SkillWeaver allows developers to chain together out-of-the-box Agents (which we call Skills).
-Agents are really good at doing complex tasks with a smaller number of tools, by allowing developers to chain together simpler agents we can quicken development times and decrease problem complexity which increases reliability.

 📊 Skill Charts